SheepTester/sheeptester.github.io/javascripts/video/shit/README.md

 - scroll to playhead when using arrows if out of view
 - load fonts from Google Fonts
 - snap to loop borders
-- hold shift and drag to delete tracks in range
 - undo/redo messages (ie store the type of action it was)
 - ~~changing ease function should change it for all selected keys~~
 - ~~snap to playhead as well?~~